Chateau Coulon Laurensac

 Wonderful meals and wine in abundance

-There are several letters that remain of guests that stayed over the centuries in the country estates on the Garonne riverbank, speaking of their experiences.
+There are several letters that remain of guests who stayed over the centuries in the country estates on the Garonne riverbank, speaking of their experiences.

 One 18th Century guest wrote to his family in the north of France:” It is so pleasant to spend time at this chateau on the waterfront.
 Only a few miles away from Bordeaux we enjoy the fresh air, wonderful meals and wines in abundance.“